shaopengw/Awesome-Music-Generation/README.md

 python3 MMGen_train/train/latent_diffusion.py -c MMGen_train/config/train.yaml
 ```
 In `BreadcrumbsAwesome-Music-Generation/MMGen_train/train/latent_diffusion.py`, if you want to evaluate, please 'only_validation = True'; if you want to train, please 'only_validation = False'.

-Note: In `MMGen_train/modules/latent_diffusion/ddpm.py`, please change your ckpt path of '.faiss' and 'npy'
+Note: In `MMGen_train/modules/latent_diffusion/ddpm.py`, please change your ckpt path of '.faiss' and '.npy'

 ```bash
  # change the melody_npy and melody.faiss to the local path